yanna-dee/Apple-Philippines-Market-Analysis-Sales-Customer-Behavior-and-Revenue-Optimization/README.md

-# E-commerce Conversion Rate and Sales Analysis (SQL Project)
+# E-commerce Sales Analysis by Product Category (SQL Project)
-This project analyzes e-commerce transaction data using SQL to identify trends in sales performance, customer behavior, and conversion rates.
-The goal is to generate insights that can help improve product performance and increase revenue.
+This project analyzes e-commerce sales data using SQL to identify top-performing product categories, revenue trends, and purchasing behavior.
+The analysis aims to help businesses understand which product categories contribute the most to overall revenue and sales volume.

+Understanding category performance helps companies:
+1. Optimize product inventory
+2. Improve marketing strategies
+3. Focus promotions on high-performing categories

 # Business Problem
-E-commerce platforms track large volumes of customer interactions including product views, purchases, and transactions.
-Understanding conversion rates and sales trends can help businesses identify high-performing products, optimize marketing strategies, and improve customer experience.
-Through this project, we aim to answer the following questions:
+This analysis answers the following questions:

-1. Which products generate the most revenue?
+1. Which product categories generate the most revenue?
-2. What is the overall conversion rate?
-3. Which product categories have the highest conversion rates?
+2. Which categories sell the most units?
+3. What is the average order value per category?
-4. What time periods generate the highest sales?
+4. Which categories contribute the highest percentage of total sales?
-5. Which customers contribute the most revenue?
+5. How do sales trends change over time?